Democrats Cut Farmworkers' Wages to Get Agriculture Amnesty | Breitbart

 Rep. Zoe Lofgren (D-CA), the author of the legislation, repeatedly described the corporatist bargain during the bill’s markup votes on Wednesday:

-The bill implements a wage freeze for the year 2020.
+The bill implements a wage freeze for the year 2020 [for 250,000 H-2A visa workers].
 This is a very important matter for employers, [and] wages are expected to increase by another seven to eight percent next year.
 Under this bill, those wage increases won’t happen.

 …

-This bill adds wage caps to prevent wages going up by more than 3.25 percent in most of the country.
-Considering that the AWR rates recently went up 23 percent in certain states, this is a big concession.
+This bill adds wage caps to prevent wages [H-2A visa workers] going up by more than 3.25 percent in most of the country.
+Considering that the AEWR rates [Adverse Effect Wage Rate for H-2As] recently went up 23 percent in certain states, this is a big concession.
 Those kinds of wage increases would no longer happen under this bill.

 …